Covid 19 coronavirus: How one moment of selfishness could keep us in lengthy lockdown

 People need to do this to save lives, or is that too hard for some to comprehend?

-If the lockdown restrictions continue to be breached because of some loose units who think they are above law, it could mean a possible increase in cases which leads to a longer lockdown.
+If the lockdown restrictions continue to be breached because of some loose units who think they are above the law, it could mean a possible increase in cases which would lead to a longer lockdown.

-And a longer lockdown means more time people are going have to stay home and not be able to have the luxuries they once had.
+And a longer lockdown means more time people are going to have to stay home and not be able to have the luxuries they once had.

-Some will continue to suffer not having a job to go to and unemployment which could lead to not being able to afford rent and necessities.
+Some will continue to suffer in not having a job to go to which could lead to not being able to afford rent and necessities.

 It's a domino effect.
 One person's poor decision-making can lead to bigger consequences.